 An inverted V

-Very common in Normandy, the shape is quite rare in Alsace except in the Sundgau.
-It symbolises the “source of life”, fecundity but also the knowledge of good and evil as it refers to the tree of life planted in the Garden of Eden.
+Very common in Normandy, the shape is rare in Alsace except in the Sundgau.
+It symbolises the “source of life”, fecundity, and the knowledge of good and evil as it refers to the tree of life planted in the Garden of Eden.

 The Corner Post (poteau cornier)

 It is a fundamental element of the framework of a half-timbered house.
-It is therefore often decorated with various motifs: screw, straight or cable columns, but also sculpted columns with characters or geometric motives.
+It is often decorated with various motifs: screw, straight or cable columns and sculpted columns with characters or geometric motives.

-For houses with a porch, these can be decorated and adorned with a niche housing a protective statuette.
+Houses with a porch can be decorated and adorned with a niche housing a protective statuette.

 The Alsatian house contains many inscriptions, signs and formulas.
 For written messages, the language generally used is German, sometimes Latin and rarely French.

-Lintels feature the year of construction of the house, the initials of the owner and a cartouche featuring the emblems of his profession or corporation.
+Lintels feature the house’s construction year, the owner’s initials and a cartouche featuring the emblems of his profession or corporation.

 Very often, cartouches or inscriptions come with a multitude of signs of symbolic character: